Self-Host Hermes Agent on a VPS

 What is Hermes Agent and why self-host it?

-Hermes Agent is an open-source AI agent built by Nous Research.
-It connects to LLM providers (OpenRouter, Anthropic, Ollama, and others), executes terminal commands, browses the web, and remembers what it learns across sessions.
-It stores persistent memories, builds reusable skills from tasks it completes, and supports messaging gateways so you can talk to it from Telegram, Discord, Slack, WhatsApp, or Signal.
+Hermes Agent is an open-source (MIT license) AI agent built by Nous Research.
+It connects to LLM providers, executes terminal commands, browses the web, and remembers what it learns across sessions.
+It builds reusable skills from tasks it completes and supports 16 messaging gateways: Telegram, Discord, Slack, WhatsApp, Signal, Matrix, iMessage, WeChat, WeCom, Email, SMS, DingTalk, Feishu, Mattermost, Home Assistant, and Webhooks.

 What does Hermes Agent need to run on a VPS?